v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 1. Go to **Product information management\>Products\>Released products**.

 2. Use the Quick Filter to find records.
 For example, filter on the Item number field with a value of **p15000**.
-Note the lowercase ñ it is not case sensitive.
+Note the lowercase ‚Äì it is not case sensitive.

 3. Click the ellipsis, if needed, to get to the **Engineer** tab on the action